shubham-mamodiya/K-Map-canvas/README.md

 # K-Map-canvas
 This is a Canvas for students who don't want to make Truth Table and k-map by hand.
+Completely generated with AI.